Blotch3D/Blotch3D/README.md

 6. Rename the Game1 file and class as desired.

+7. Replace its contents with that of an example, or...

-7. Open that file.
+    a.
+Open that file.

-8. Add a 'using Blotch' line at the top of the file.
+    b.
+Add a 'using Blotch' line at the top of the file.

-9. Have the class inherit from BlWindow3D instead of "Game", delete its body, and add overrides of Setup, FrameProc, and/or FrameDraw as desired.
+    c.
+Have the class inherit from BlWindow3D instead of "Game", delete its body, and add overrides of Setup, FrameProc, and/or FrameDraw as desired.
+(See examples)

-To create a project for another platform (Android, iOS, etc.), make sure you have the Visual Studio add-on that supports it (for example, for Android you'll need to add the Xamarin Android feature), and follow something like the above steps for that platform.
-Or if that doesn't work, look online for an example.
+To create a project for another platform (Android, iOS, etc.), make sure you have the Visual Studio add-on that supports it (for example, for Android you'll need to add Xamarin Android), and follow something like the above steps for that platform.
+Or if that doesn't work, look online for instructions on creating a project for that platform.

 All model meshes, textures, fonts, etc. used by the 3D hardware must be created and accessed by the same thread, because supported hardware platforms require it (like OpenGL etc.).
 Its best to assume all Blotch3D and MonoGame objects should be created and accessed in that thread.

+### Source code structure:

 When you instantiate a class derived from BlWindow3D, it will create the 3D window and make it visible, and create a single thread that we'll call the "3D thread".
 (This pattern is used because MonoGame uses it.
 In fact, the BlWindow3D class inherits from MonoGame's "Game" class.
-But instead of overriding Initialize, LoadContent, Update, and Draw, you override Setup, FrameProc, and FrameDraw from BlWindow3D.
-Other "Game" class methods and events can still be overridden, however.)
+But instead of overriding MonoGame's Initialize, LoadContent, Update, and Draw, you override Blotch3D's Setup, FrameProc, and FrameDraw from BlWindow3D.
+Other "Game" class methods and events can still be overridden, if needed.)

 Although it may apparently work in certain circumstances, do not have the class constructor create or access any 3D resources, or have its